pocon/Computer-Club/2013/Week-1.md

 ## Our Linux setup ##

 - We plan to use VirtualBox to virtualise a Linux environment within the school computer.
-- We're still working out which distribution and what setup we're going to use.
+- We'll be using a customised version of Ubuntu, built from the minimal Ubuntu network installer, using LXDE as our desktop environment
 - Please see the Start-Here.md tutorial for how to set up your virtual disk.
 A starting disk image, with the chosen setup already installed, will be provided on the shared drive at school
 - You'll need a USB, preferably 8GB (4GB is usable, but will restrict how much stuff you can add).
-You can carry around the virtual disk image containing your Mint installation, run it using VirtualBox at school, and also with your VirtualBox install at home (indeed, you can run it with any VirtualBox installation you can access)
+You can carry around the virtual disk image containing your Linux installation, run it using VirtualBox at school, and also with your VirtualBox install at home (indeed, you can run it with any VirtualBox installation you can access)
 - At any time, if you stuff up your disk image, if you've made a backup you can just switch to that, or simply recopy the original disk image from the shared drive

 ## Other setups ##